-lbuprofen and famotidine tablet, a combination of the NSAID ibuprofen and the histamine Ha-receptor antagonist famotidine, is indicated for the relief of signs and symptoms of rheumatoid arthritis and osteoarthritis and of decrease the risk of developing upper gastrointestinal ulcers, which in the clinical trials was defined as a gastric and/or duodenal ulcer, in patients who are taking ibuprofen for those indications.
-The clinical trials primarily enrolled patients less than 65 years of age without a prior history of gastrointestinal ulcer.
-Controlled trials do not extend beyond 6 months [see Clinical Studies (14), Use in Specific Populations (8.5)].
+lbuprofen and famotidine tablet, a combination of the NSAID ibuprofen and the histamine H,-receptor antagonist famotidine, is indicated for the relief of signs and symptoms of rheumatoid arthritis and osteoarthritis and to decrease the risk of developing regastrointestinal ulcers, which in the clinical trials was defined as a gastric and/or duodenal ulcer, in patients who are taking rofen for those indications.
+The clinical trials primarily enrolled patients less than 65 years of age without a prior history of rointestinal ulcer.
+Controlled trials do not extend beyond 6 months [see Clinical Studies (14), Use in Specific Populations (8-5)]. upper gast

-2 DOSAGE AND ADMINISTRATION Carefully consider the potential benefits and risks of ibuprofen and famotidine tablets and other treatment options before deciding to use ibuprofen and famotidine tablets.
-Use ibuprofen at the lowest effective dosage for the shortest duration consistent with individual patient treatment goals [see Warnings and Precautions (5)].
+2 DOSAGE AND ADMINISTRATION

+Coorder LAD public that planting the town of the planting before deciding to use ibuprofen and famotidine tablets.
+Use ibuprofen at the lowest effective dosage for the shortest duration consistent with individual patient treatment goals (see Warnings and Precautions (5)).

-mended daily dose of ibuprofen and famotidine 800 mg/26.6 mg is a single tablet administered orally three times per day.
+The recommended daily dose of ibuprofen and famotidine 800 mg/26.6 mg is a single tablet administered orally three times per day.
 Ibuprofen and famotidine tablets should be swallowed whole, and should not be cut to supply a lower dose.
-Do not chew, divide,
+Do not chew, divide, or crush tablets.
 Patients should be instructed that if a dose is missed, it should be taken as soon possible.
 However, if the next scheduled dose is due, the patient should not take the missed dose, and should be instructed to take the next dose on time.
 Patients should be instructed not to take 2 doses at one time to make up for a missed dose.

-Do not substitute ibuprofen and famotidine tablet with the single-ingredient products of ibuprofen and famotidine
+Do not substitute ibuprofen and famotidine tablet with the single-ingredient products of ibuprofen and famotidine lbuprofen and famotidine tablets: 800 mg/26.6 mg, are Blue/Light blue coated Modified Oval shaped tablets debossed with T396 on one side and an engraved circle on the other side.